Convergence to equilibrium for density dependent Markov jump processes: Concentration

-We first use Theorem~\ref{thm:main1} above to show that the distribution of~$\bX^N$ stays concentrated around its mean for a long time.
-For this purpose, we also recall~\BBL~(2017, Theorem 3.1), which provides a concentration inequality for contracting continuous time jump Markov chains.
+We now use Theorem~\ref{thm:main1} above to show that the distribution of~$\bX^N$ stays concentrated around \adbk{the mean of the truncated version~$\bX\undi$} for a long time, \adbk{provided that~$\bX^N(0)$ is close enough to~$\bc$}.
+For this purpose, we first recall~\BBL~(2017, Theorem 3.1), which provides a concentration inequality for contracting continuous time jump Markov chains.

 \begin{theorem} Let $Q:=(Q(x,y): x,y\in S)$ be the $Q$-matrix of a stable, conservative, non-explosive continuous-time Markov chain $X:=(X(t),\,t\ge0)$ with discrete state space $S$.
 Writing $q_x = - Q(x,x)$, let $\widehat{S}$ be a subset of $S$, for which $q = \sup_{x \in \widehat{S}} \{q_x\} < \infty$.
-Let $f: S \to \R$ be a function such that $(P^t f)(x) = \E_x f (X(t))$ exists for all $t \ge 0$ and $x \in S$, and suppose that $\beta$ is a constant such that
+Let $f\colon S \to \R$ be a function such that $(P^t f)(x) = \E_x f (X(t))$ exists for all $t \ge 0$ and $x \in S$, and suppose that $\beta$ is a constant such that

 for all $s \ge 0$, all $x \in \widehat{S}$ and all $y \in N(x)$, where $N(x) = \{y \in S: Q(x,y) > 0\}$.
 Assume also that the continuous function $\alpha: \R^+ \to \R^+$ satisfies

 for all $x \in \widehat{S}$ and $s \ge 0$.